What Private Land is Considered Public Use in Texas?

 In response to the Kelo decision, a number of states, including Texas, adopted new restrictions on the use of eminent domain for economic development purposes.
 These restrictions are contained in Chapter 2206 of the Texas Government Code under eminent domain law.
 Essentially, this chapter provides the government may not use eminent domain to take property under any of the following circumstances:

-Even with the changes, B. Tyler Milton, an eminent domain attorney in Dallas, says that the law still skews towards a broad interpretation of public use in Texas.
+Even with the changes, B. Tyler Milton, an eminent domain attorney at Dawson & Sodd in Dallas, says that the law still skews towards a broad interpretation of public use in Texas.

 “We’ve gotten a couple of cases dismissed that were pursued against landowners because a condemnor maybe tried to fit one piece of property into one project and it should’ve been a part of a different one,” he says.
 “But the reality is that those types of challenges are just almost never successful.”